2

 Summary:

-The entry-level Apparel Sewing Machine Operator Level I position is responsible for aligning fabric, garments, and materials under needles using marks on machines, clamps, templates, cloth, and notches as guides.
-Guides garments or garment parts under machine needles and presser foot pedals to sew parts together.
+The entry-level Apparel Sewing Machine Operator I position is responsible for accurately aligning fabric, garments, and materials under needles using marks on machines, clamps, templates, cloth, and notches as guides.
+This position guides garments or garment parts under machine needles and presser foot pedals to sew parts together.

 Essential Duties & Responsibilities:

-• Operate single-needle, basic automated, and bar tacking machines to perform basic sewing steps that automatically join, reinforce, or decorate material or articles, such as bar tacks, Velcro, and webbing.
+• Operate single needle, basic automated, and/or bar tacking machines to perform basic sewing steps that automatically join, reinforce, or decorate material or articles - such as bar tacks, Velcro, and webbing.

-• Achieves 90% productivity and First Time Quality (FTQ) rates.
+• Performs at 90% productivity and First Time Quality (FTQ).
 Maintains 95% or better attendance.

 • Align fabric, garments, and materials under needles using marks on machines, clamps, templates, cloth, and notches as guides.